Coe-Brown Northwood Academy: History

 Coe-Brown Northwood Academy was founded in 1867 as a small private academy after veterans from the Civil War had pushed for the creation of a high school in Northwood.
 Shares were sold to 200 shareholders at $10.00.
 The shareholders originally owned the academy.
 Another high school in Northwood, the Northwood Seminary, was created in the same year.
 The first headmaster of Northwood Academy was the Reverend Eliot Cogswell.

 The Board of Trustees of the academy was created in 1875 to manage the academy and take pressure off the shareholders.
 The academy was renamed Coe's Northwood Academy to honor the Coe family who donated land, money, houses, and woodlots to the academy and also paid to build a new office building.

 In 1887 the school was given the deed to the Northwood Congregational Church (now located on campus) as well as another building and moved that building into what is now the teacher parking lot and named it Soper Hall.
 In 1901 the town of Northwood began paying tuition for students.
 In 1906 central heating and water systems were installed in the school.
 In 1926, electricity replaced the corroded gas lights.

 Albert O. Brown (governor of New Hampshire from 1921 to 1923) was a great benefactor for the academy, and in 1939 the board of trustees renamed the academy Coe-Brown Northwood Academy in his honor.
 Since then, six additions and new buildings have been erected, Smith Hall and the Smith Hall Gymnasium (both across campus from the original building), Pinkham Hall, Wiggin Hall, Soper Hall, and the Gerrish Gym.
 Plans that were in place to build an arts center have recently been fulfilled (2021) and is located in close proximity to the “Science Building.”
 Fine arts including band and chorus take place in this new development.
 Extra parking was also acquired for teachers in the rear and side of the building.
 There will also be plans to build another field in the destroyed field next to Smith Hall and will probably be completed by 2017.

 Coe-Brown Northwood Academy is now officially a "public academy" approved by the State of New Hampshire and accredited by New England Association of Schools & Colleges.

+The National Center for Education Statistics classifies Coe-Brown Northwood as a public school.